 In our Data Strategy proposal, the adoption of cloud technologies has increasingly taken on a predominant role in the solutions provided to clients.
-As detailed in the “Migrate To Cloud” use case, this proposal is structured into four distinct phases:
+As explained in detail in the Use Case “Migrate to Cloud,” this proposal is structured into four distinct phases:

 - Assessment